arcana-network/ca-wagmi/readme.md

 # Chain Abstraction (Wagmi PnP)

-The Arcana `ca-wagmi` SDK simplifies Web3 apps built with the Wagmi library by providing a unified balance across blockchains through an easy-to-use `useBalance` modal.
-It also replaces the `useSendTransaction` and `useWriteContract` hooks to support chain-abstracted transactions.
+The Arcana `ca-wagmi` SDK simplifies Web3 apps built with the Wagmi library by providing a unified balance across blockchains through easy-to-use `useBalance` and `useBalanceModal` hooks.
+It also replaces the Wagmi hooks `useSendTransaction` and `useWriteContract` to support chain-abstracted transactions.

 ## Quick start